 New Sec.
-22. (a) A laboratory licensee may:
+26. (a) A laboratory licensee may:

-- (1) Obtain medical marijuana from one or more licensed cultivators, processors or retail dispensaries; and - (2) conduct medical marijuana testing in accordance with rules and regulations adopted by the secretary of agriculture. - (b) When testing medical marijuana, a licensed laboratory shall: - (1) Test the marijuana for potency, homogeneity and contamination; and - (2) prepare and submit a report of the test results to the licensee requesting such testing.
+- (1) Obtain medical marijuana from one or more licensed cultivators, processors or retail dispensaries; and - (2) conduct medical marijuana testing in accordance with the requirements of section 24, and amendments thereto, and rules and regulations adopted by the secretary of revenue. - (b) (1) Licensure of laboratories shall be contingent upon the successful onsite inspection, participation in proficiency testing and ongoing compliance with the requirements of this act. - (2) A laboratory shall be inspected prior to initial licensure and up to six times annually by an inspector approved by the director of alcoholic beverage control.
+The director may enter the licensed premises of a laboratory to conduct investigations and additional inspections when the director believes an investigation or additional inspection is necessary due to a possible violation of this act. - (3) After January 1, 2022, accreditation by the national environmental laboratory accreditation program, ANSI/ASQ national accreditation board or another accrediting body approved by the director shall be required for licensure and renewal of licensure of laboratories. - New Sec.
+27. (a) The fees for a cultivator license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed an annual fee of: - (1) \$5,000 for the license application; and - (2) \$20 per plant at the time of licensing and each subsequent renewal for the maximum number of flowering medical marijuana plants, based upon a declaration by the applicant, that are cultivated by the licensee in the facility at any given time. - (b) The fees for a laboratory license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed: - (1) \$2,000 for a laboratory license application; - (2) \$18,000 for a laboratory license; and - (3) \$20,000 for a renewal of a laboratory license.

 New Sec.
-23. (a) The fees for a cultivator license shall be set by rules and regulations adopted by the secretary of agriculture in an amount not to exceed:

-- (1) (A) \$20,000 for a level I cultivator license application; - (B) \$180,000 for a level I cultivator license; and - (C) \$200,000 for a renewal of a level I cultivator license; and - (2) (A) \$2,000 for a level II cultivator license application; - (B) \$18,000 for a level II cultivator license; and - (C) \$20,000 for a renewal of a level II cultivator license. - (b) The fees for a laboratory license shall be set by rules and regulations adopted by the secretary of agriculture in an amount not to exceed: - (1) \$2,000 for a laboratory license application; - (2) \$18,000 for a laboratory license; and - (3) \$20,000 for a renewal of a laboratory license.
+28. The director of alcoholic beverage control may refuse to issue or renew a license, or may revoke or suspend a license for any of the following reasons:

+- (a) The applicant has failed to comply with any provision of the Kansas medical marijuana regulation act or any rules and regulations adopted thereunder; - (b) the applicant has falsified or misrepresented any information submitted to the director in order to obtain a license: - (c) the applicant has failed to adhere to any acknowledgment, verification or other representation made to the director when applying for a license: - (d) the applicant has failed to submit or disclose information requested by the director; or - (e) the applicant has failed to demonstrate that the person, limited liability company or corporation whose ownership on the date of issuance consists of at least 50% residents of Kansas.

 New Sec.
-24. The secretary of agriculture may refuse to issue or renew a license, or may revoke or suspend a license for any of the following reasons:

-- (a) The applicant has failed to comply with any provision of the Kansas medical marijuana regulation act or any rules and regulations adopted thereunder; - (b) the applicant has falsified or misrepresented any information submitted to the secretary in order to obtain a license; - (c) the applicant has failed to adhere to any acknowledgment, verification or other representation made to the secretary when applying for a license; or - (d) the applicant has failed to submit or disclose information requested by the secretary. - New Sec.
-25. (a) In addition to or in lieu of any other civil or criminal penalty as provided by law, the secretary of agriculture may impose a civil penalty or suspend or revoke a license upon a finding that the licensee committed a violation as provided in this section.
+29. (a) In addition to or in lieu of any other civil or criminal penalty as provided by law, the director of alcoholic beverage control may impose a civil penalty or suspend or revoke a license upon a finding that the licensee committed a violation as provided in this section.